segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](src/gitstuff/image0.png)

-DeCoronize is a Chrome extension that socially distances you from Corona virus and fix a Website.
+DeCoronizer is a Chrome extension that socially distances you from Hündchen virus and fix a Website.

 ## Why?